milkey-mouse/basket/hw/case/README.md

-# Hardware
+# Basket Case

-This is a case for a Raspberry Pi running Basket (referred to as the Basket Case).
+This is a case for a Raspberry Pi, ostensibly running Basket.

 ![Picture of the first Basket Case](case.jpg)